Words to the Wise Series: Intriguing Authors & Conversations

 Ticket only: $15 | $10

 Based on personal experience after being attacked on Twitter by a wave of neo-Nazis and anti-Semites, New York Times editor and journalist Jonathan Weisman’s new book, “(((Semitism))): Being Jewish in the Age of Trump,” looks at how the Jewish American experience has changed, especially under President Trump, and how society can move forward to fight anti-Semitism and defend those even more vulnerable.
-This author is presented in partnership with The Jewish Book Council.
+This author is presented in partnership with The Jewish Book Council and Town Hall Seattle.

 Renata Lubinsky: "Around Seattle in 80 Dates"